-Open Space (Site name and Grid Reference number, site area (hectares)) Is the site in close proximity to the local community it serves?
-Demonstrably special to a local community- (provide Local in character and not an extensive tract of land?
+Open Space (Site name, Grid Reference and site area (hectares)) Is the site in close proximity to the local community it serves?
+Demonstrably special to a local community Local in character and not an extensive tract of land?
 Recommended CP allocation.
 Community Playing Field - TM201375, 1.76 hectares.
 Within easy access of the main residential area.
 Is available for use by the whole community.
 Holds recreation equipment for all ages, plus tennis courts, plus football field, plus changing rooms.
-A grassy space bounded by mature trees and low shrubs.
-This is the main formal recreation space for the whole community.
+A grassy space bounded by mature trees and low shrubs This is the main formal recreation space for the whole community.
 PUBLIC ACCESS: Free walking access by the public through road gate.
 SIZE: An asymmetric rectangular plot, about 2.2 hectares (180x180x160x70m) BOUNDARIES: Boundary defined by hedges and garden fences.
 Recreation site School Playing Field - TM202372, 0.47 hectares Within easy access of the main residential area.
 Is available for use mainly by the school but is occasionally used for whole-community events.
 A standard grass playing field edged with a few mature trees.
 A regular rectangular area.
 This is the main formal recreation space for the school.
-PUBLIC ACCESS: Restricted public access SIZE: c 1.5 hectares(150x100m) BOUNDARIES: Fenced- off from public access.
-Recreation site

-Open Space Is the site in close proximity to the local community it serves?
-Demonstrably special to a local community?
-Local in character and not an Recommended CP allocation Dawns Covert TM 2171 3747, 5.3 hectares Situated roughly 1km from the centre of Chelmondiston and accessible only by public footpath.
+PUBLIC ACCESS: Restricted public access SIZE: c 1.5 hectares(150x100m) BOUNDARIES: Fenced-off from public access.
+Recreation site Dawns Covert TM 2171 3747, 5.3 hectares Situated roughly 1km from the centre of Chelmondiston and accessible only by public footpath.
 It consists of predominantly immature coniferous woodland with a mix of broadleaf woodland around the periphery.
-The public footpath which runs through the wood is used by dog walkers and ramblers and its location above the Orwell estuary provides fine views. extensive tract of Irregular shaped open access land, belonging to the National Trust.
-Large site but with clear boundaries that make it self-contained and not an extensive tract of open land.
-No allocation.
+The public footpath which runs through the wood is used by dog walkers and ramblers and its location above the Orwell estuary provides fine views.
+Irregular shaped open access land, belonging to the National Trust.
+Large site but with clear boundaries that make it self-contained and not an extensive tract of open land No allocation.

 Allotments Site TM 20610 37737, 0.41 hectares Location: west side of Pin Mill Road opposite the entrance to Orwell Rise down to footpath FP7A, bounded on the west side by one of the Grindles (streams) running down the valley.
 The southern edge adjoins the gardens of "Lob's Cottage".
 The site is an important wildlife sanctuary, and a community asset as local residents can apply for a plot to grow produce.
 It is not open to the public but maintains a continuation of the green spaces which characterize the valley through which Pin Mill Road runs, and the site is clearly visible from the road and adjoining footpaths.
 Yes.
 Self-contained site, not an extensive tract of open land.
-Recreation site.
+Recreation site. --- --- -- -- ------------------